oneak/Code-Collection/Unity/Block Terrain Generator/README.md

 ## ✨ Features
 - Procedural block terrain generation
 - Unity 6 + URP compatible
-- Fully commented and beginner-friendly code
+- Commented and beginner-friendly code

 ## 🎁 Full-Featured Version for Patrons
 A more advanced version is available for Patreon supporters.
 It includes a Unity Package with: